 Producing Director/Music Director

 “Maestro,” “Eighty-eight,” “Flying Fingers,” “Piano Wrecker,” and “Mr. Orchestra” are among the affectionate epithets for D.J., who proudly hails from itsy-bitsy Gruver, Iowa.
 He began playing church hymns on the family piano at age two-and-a-half, flummoxing the baby sitter.
 Before his feet reached the pedals, he performed his first paid “gig,” playing and singing Rubber Duckie for the local Kiwanis Club in the neighboring town of Estherville (He still has the $10 check)—a career was launched.
 Fast-forward fifty-plus years and no one is more surprised than D.J. that he is still playing in the show business sandbox.
 Pianist, director, writer, producer, composer, lyricist, conductor, music-director, arranger, dance musician, opera singer, actor…his credits are myriad.
 A much sought-after collaborator, he has steered or appeared in over 250 productions of some ninety musicals, operas, tours, concerts, revues and cabarets across the country and abroad, affording him the great fortune of working with some of Show-Biz’s crème-de-la crème.
 Yet he is proudest of every moment spent here at The Opera House Theatre.
 Jonn Jorgensen brought him here, David Mills-Low got him back, and Tim and Claudette Dringle became dear friends and family.
 Great fortune, indeed!
 “Thank you for supporting live theatre in general and THIS theatre in particular!”

-erse as Bigfork, Montana to Galveston, Texas.
+Tim Eastman is excited to join the Opera House Theatre Company for his fifth time.
+After leaving home in Portland Oregon, Tim earned his Master’s degree in Acting at the University of Mississippi.
+This enabled him to work in theatres in places as diverse as Bigfork, Montana to Galveston, Texas.
 Eventually making his way to New York, he appeared off-Broadway and on the national tours of Brigadoon as Tommy, and as Orin in the national tour of Little Shop of Horrors.
 He also appeared in the latter role at Harrah’s Casino in Atlantic City.
 Regionally, he has performed in I Do I Do at the Bathhouse Theater, and as Stephano in the Tempest with Greenstage Theater in Seattle.
 He has appeared at the Village Theater in Damn Yankees, and with Spokane Interplayers, where he played Tom in Dinner with Friends and Victor in Private Lives.
 He has worked with Studio East in Kirkland, WA as an instructor and directed 1000 Cranes, which he is very proud of!
 He refuses to admit to directing High School Musical seven times, because it causes him to break out in a rash.
 His other works of which he is proud of, are The Narrator, as a guest artist for the University of Western Washington’s production of Into the Woods, Sidney Bruhl in Deathtrap, John Barrymore in I Hate Hamlet, Frank in Through the Woods, and Captain Hook in Peter Pan.
 Most recently he appeared at the Sierra Repertory Company in Big River.

 Adam Wood was born and raised in Great Falls Montana.
 He has spent every summer since 2011 working on local Montana theatre and film.
-He is beginning his third year at the University of Montana, pursuing a BFA in lighting and audio.
-He has designed lighting for multiple dance pieces at the university within this past year, and was the master electrician for “Thinner Than Water” and “Dance New Works”.
-This is his first season at the Opera House and he can’t wait to see what it has in store.
+He begins his third year at the University of Montana this year, pursuing a BFA in lighting and audio.
+He designed lighting for multiple dance pieces at the University within this past year, and was the master electrician for Thinner Than Water and Dance New Works.
+This is his second season at the Opera House and he can’t wait to see what it has in store.